 How Acetaminophen Is Used for Back Pain

 Acetaminophen is sold in varying strengths without a prescription, including regular strength, extra strength, and arthritis pain formulas.
 While over-the-counter acetaminophen is often recommended to treat mild to moderate pain, a physician may recommend an acetaminophen-opioid combination (Norco, Percocet) in some situations, such as for severe pain or pain following back surgery.

 Benefits of Acetaminophen

-Acetaminophen has fewer risks and potential complication than most pain medications.
-Some of the benefits relative to other medications include:
+Acetaminophen has fewer risks and potential complications compared to many other pain medications.
+Some of acetaminophens potential benefits include:

-- Very few patients are allergic to it
+- Very few people are allergic to it

 Acetaminophens low risk profile—when taken in recommended doses—as well as its ability to relieve pain, make it a good option for some people with back pain.